 Mercedes-Benz is working on a new generation of compact cars, and once again there will be a handful of hot offerings from the Mercedes-AMG division.

-Our latest spy shots show a prototype for AMG’s new A45 based on the next-gen A-Class Hatchback.
-Compared to prototypes for the regular A-Class Hatch, the A45 sits lower and sports widened fenders.
+The latest spy shots and video show a prototype for AMG’s new A45 based on the next-gen A-Class hatchback.
+Compared to prototypes for the regular A-Class hatch, the A45 sits lower and sports widened fenders.

-Also visible are AMG-style wheels, performance brakes, and enlarged intakes in the front bumper.
+Also visible are AMG-style wheels, performance brakes, enlarged intakes in the front bumper, and quad-exhaust tips.
 You can also make out the vertical slats of the AMG-specific Panamericana grille.
 The finished product should look very sporty.
 The A Sedan concept from the 2017 Shanghai auto show hints at what's to come.

-AMG’s current compact range, which consists of the A45 Hatchback, CLA45 sedan and GLA45 SUV, comes with a top rating of 375 horsepower.
-The next-gen range will likely be rated higher to ensure the cars have the edge of their Audi Sport counterparts.
+AMG’s current compact range, which consists of the A45 hatchback, CLA45 sedan and GLA45 SUV, comes with a top rating of 375 horsepower.
+The next-gen range will likely be rated higher to ensure the cars have the edge over their Audi Sport counterparts.
 Recall, the latest RS 3 is delivering 400 hp.

 The AMGs will draw their power from an uprated version of the tuner's existing 2.0-liter turbocharged inline-4.
 Enhancements are thought to include new fuel injectors, a new turbocharger and changes to the combustion process.
 For subsequent performance increases, AMG engineers are thought to be dabbling with electric compressors and hybrid systems.